Peter Lynch, one of the greatest fund managers ever, uses PEG as a 'number worth noticing'.

 We calculate PEG as follows:

-A price-earnings ratio of less than 0.5 is considered attractive, while ratios above 2 are unattractive.
+A PEG ratio of less than 0.5 is considered attractive, while ratios above 2 are unattractive.

-It should be noted that EPS cannot be used on all companies.
+It should be noted that PEG cannot be used on all companies.
 Cyclical companies for instance will have a low PEG ratio but buying these stocks at a low point is a proven method for losing half your money in a short period of time.
-Conversely, companies who had a few though years will show a high PEG ratio but business could soon pick up.
+Conversely, companies who had a few tough years will show a high PEG ratio but business could soon pick up.